PipelineAI/pipeline/docs/quickstart/docker/README.md

 Notes:
 * `--model-path` must be relative.
 * Add `--http-proxy=...` and `--https-proxy=...` if you see `CondaHTTPError: HTTP 000 CONNECTION FAILED for url`
+* For GPU-based models, make sure you specify `--model-chip=gpu`

 * If you have issues, see the comprehensive [**Troubleshooting**](/docs/troubleshooting/README.md) section below.

 ## Start Training Server
 ```
 pipeline train-server-start --model-name=linear --model-tag=cpu --output-path=./scikit/linear/model
 ```
+Notes:
+* For GPU-based models, make sure you specify `--start-cmd=nvidia-docker` - and make sure you have `nvidia-docker` installed!

 ## View the Training Logs
 ```